 Exchange Web Services (EWS) throttling in Exchange Online

-How to Prevent EWS throttling in Office 365?
+How to prevent EWS throttling in Office 365

-- Maintain intervals between multiple data migrations
+- Maintain sufficient intervals between multiple migration batches.

 Steps to increase EWS throttling policy limits in Microsoft 365

-- Login to Microsoft 365 Admin Center
+- Sign in to your Microsoft 365 Admin Center account

-- Click ‘...Show all’ in the left pane
+- Click ‘…Show all’ on the left side menu.

 - Navigate to ‘Support’ > ‘Help & support’